Monday, Aug 9, 2021

 Curriculum revision, new department leadership and faculty appointments

-Dean Marshall Onofrio is pleased to announce several changes in the Music Education Department, including a revision of the Master of Music Education curriculum, the appointment of two new faculty members and the appointment of Dr. Jason Vodicka ’03, ’09 as the new department chair beginning September 1.
+The 2021-22 academic year will begin with several changes in the Music Education program and departments, including a revision of the Master of Music Education curriculum, the appointment of two new faculty members and the appointment of Dr. Jason Vodicka ’03, ’09 as the new department chair.

 Master of Music Education (MME)